toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 The Merkan eyed the spigot but waved it away.
 "Budget cuts, shit."
 He settled himself into the chair and propped his invisibly-shod feet onto the desk.

 Outside, shoes clattered against the hallway floor, skidded and turned, and a man burst into the room.
-Not just any man, though. /The/ man.
+Not just any man, though. *The* man.
 The Canadian Man.

 "How long till the missiles reach us?" he panted.